-I had a thought yesterday as I was finishing my last letter to you that it’s curious that, with the exception of the very first letter I wrote, I haven’t been interrupted by the others since then when writing to you.
-For each of the letters since that first one, I have remained in control of the keyboard and the thoughts that are being included in these letters and that makes me happy but it also gives me a moment’s pause.
-I’m happy to have the exclusive chance to write to you and tell you all the things I’ve been wanting to say for so long, as I know I would grow frustrated, and quite possibly give up, if I were having to constantly fight for control or worry about what was going to be said in these letters.
-But it does give me pause because, while I do have a bit of a twinge of jealousy in admitting it, I’m not the most interesting of the collection and one or two of the others would definitely be writing much more entertaining, interesting and humorous letters to you if they were to spend some time at the keyboard.
+I had a thought yesterday, as I was finishing my last post, that it’s curious that, with the exception of the very first post I wrote, I haven’t been interrupted by the others since then while writing.
+For each of the posts since that first one, I have remained in control of the keyboard and the thoughts that are being included in these posts and that makes me happy but it also gives me a moment’s pause.
+I’m happy to have the exclusive chance to say all the things I’ve been wanting to say for so long, as I know I would grow frustrated, and quite possibly give up, if I were having to constantly fight for control or worry about what was going to be said in these posts.
+But it does give me pause because, while I do have a bit of a twinge of jealousy in admitting it, I’m not the most interesting of the collection and one or two of the others would definitely be writing much more entertaining, interesting and humorous posts if they were to spend some time at the keyboard.

-So yesterday I was thinking about what a shame it was that none of the others have shown up to write a letter to you and today, with me along for the ride but not in the driver’s seat, one of the others did in fact spend quite a bit of time at the keyboard writing to you and, as a result, I am reminded why, although I may be more boring and long winded, it will be best if I am the primary correspondent for a while longer.
-Not because this other didn’t have some interesting thoughts to share with you but because in reading those thoughts I found myself squinting from the glare of the anger that radiated back out from them and grimacing from the snarkiness that dripped from almost every paragraph.
+So yesterday I was thinking about what a shame it was that none of the others have shown up to write a post and today, with me along for the ride but not in the driver’s seat, one of the others did in fact spend quite a bit of time at the keyboard writing and, as a result, I am reminded why, although I may be more boring and long winded, it will be best if I am the primary correspondent for a while longer.
+Not because this other didn’t have some interesting thoughts to share but because in reading those thoughts I found myself squinting from the glare of the anger that radiated back out from them and grimacing from the snarkiness that dripped from almost every paragraph.

-I obviously don’t want to share the letter in its entirety for reasons I’ve already explained but I also don’t want to withhold it from you in its entirety because, even while squinting my eyes and cringing, I could recognize the truth behind the angry words and, although some people might be offended, I appreciate some of the completely unabashed admissions of some thoughts and actions that make me, dare I say, happy to know I have within me a self that is made of this kind of raw unapologetic straightforward energy; especially so in knowing that integration will bring us together and allow me to absorb all of the qualities along side my own.
+I obviously don’t want to share the post in its entirety for reasons I’ve already explained but I also don’t want to let it languish in my pile of notecards and notebook pages in its entirety because, even while squinting my eyes and cringing, I could recognize the truth behind the angry words and, although some people might be offended, I appreciate some of the completely unabashed admissions of some thoughts and actions that make me, dare I say, happy to know I have within me a self that is made of this kind of raw unapologetic straightforward energy; especially so in knowing that integration will bring us together and allow me to absorb all of the qualities along side my own.
 I believe I will be fierce and unstoppable if that day comes when I carry cohesively and woven together that strengths of all those within me; even Little One with her little bad self. lol

-In the interest of wanting to give you what I consider the best bits from the letter, I’ll just use my judgement in sharing what I think you’ll enjoy the most.
-Please note, however, as long winded as I know I can be, you would be amazed at the number of topics that are covered in this letter and the amount of discussion for each topic.
+In the interest of wanting to give what I consider the best bits from the post, I’ll just use my judgement in sharing what I think is the most important to be said….to me; important to me.
+Please note, however, as long winded as I know I can be, you would be amazed at the number of topics that are covered in this post and the amount of discussion for each topic.
 So there will be some significant room in which you will just have to imagine the context in which these things were said.
 If you don’t understand what I mean by saying that, you will in a moment: